 Meet Jamie Dawdy

-8 Years: As a Public Health Nurse, her work integrates clinical practice, research, policy, health promotion and community engagement to address the conditions that enable long-term resilience and sustained behaviour change.
-Grounded in a public health perspective, she understands how behaviour, environmental contexts, and social determinants interact to shape long-term health outcomes.
+In her ongoing work as a Public Health Nurse over the past eight years, Jamie focuses on improving infant, child, family, and community health outcomes.
+Her work integrates clinical practice, research, policy, and community engagement to cultivate the conditions that make resilience and relational health possible.
+Grounded in this public health perspective, she understands deeply how our behaviour, environmental contexts, and social determinants interact to shape long-term health and well-being.

 Clinical Experience